thegboat/emtpy_eye/README.md

 * Not sure why but new mti instances have a id of zero; this has caused no problems so far however.
 * No mechanism to change mti class table name but that is minor
 * More complex testing needed to ensure reliability
-* Uses ARel so should be compatible with ARel supported database that support view; only tested with MySQL
+* Uses ARel so should be compatible with ARel supported database that support view; there is support for Oracle and Sql Server adapters but these are not tested
 * SchemaDumper support for omitting views with databases other than MySQL is untested

 Create MTI classes by renaming your base table with the core suffix and wrapping your associations in a mti\_class block